sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## Capacity management

-### Capacity planning

-The process of forecasting and determining the resources required to meet the demands of an application or system, ensuring that adequate resources are available when needed.
+**Capacity Planning Process:** This {term}`business process <business process>` involves forecasting and determining the resources required to meet the demands of an application or system, ensuring that adequate resources are available when needed.

 ```{list-table}
 :header-rows: 1